core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 (This is not a strict requirement, as there are no known implementations of proxies that actually compose a Proxy-URI/-CRI from individual options, nor is there a reason known why they should).

-## Repeated use {#repeated}
+## Extended use {#repeated}

-The document defining the registered value of the first Uri-Path-Abbr option may allow additional Uri-Path-Abbr options,
+[^maybedrop]

+[^maybedrop]: This document should also work if we dropped this and references to it completely;
+  it'd then be up to updating documents to "create" extended rules.
+  All that would need to remain is a small note that implementations must properly respond with Bad Option on unexpected occurrences..

+If a registered abbreviation describes an entry to apply "extended use", the option can be repeated, and have non-uint values ({{option-table}}).

-Their value is not expanded through the Uri-Path-Abbr IANA registry, but according to rules set up in that particular registration.
+Their value of later options is not expanded through the Uri-Path-Abbr IANA registry, but according to rules set up in that particular registration.

 To be implementable on a wide variety of platforms,